Subham1100/Cognex/docs/classes.md

 Retrieves value associated with a key.

-- Resolves offset via index
+- Resolves the value-log offset and size via the in-memory index.
-- Reads value using pread()
+- Reads and verifies the record using `StorageEngine::read_from_log_`.

 ---